FabulousThomas/e-receipt-mvc/README.md

 # e-receipt-mvc
- E-Receipt-mvc:::: Creates and generate receipt for online businesses
+ E-Receipt-mvc :: Creates and generate receipt for online businesses